Be Better Balanced with Breakfast

 For some of us, the idea of breakfast consists of cereal and milk, or a scone or bagel with coffee, or a stack of diner pancakes with orange juice.
 And on occasion, when the mood strikes, I say enjoy the heck out of that doughnut without any shame or guilt!

-See, our body does a wonderful job at utilizing glucose for energy.
-Normally, our pancreases sends out insulin (the fat storing hormone) to shuffle that glucose into our cells to be delivered to our liver and muscles for energy for later use- which is great!
-But, when those storage areas are maxed out, the excess glucose then get stored as fat.
+See, our body does a wonderful job of utilizing glucose for energy.
+Normally, our pancreas sends out insulin (the fat-storing hormone) to shuffle that glucose into our cells to be delivered to our liver and muscles for energy for later use- which is great!
+But, when those storage areas are maxed out, the excess glucose then gets stored as fat.

-One way to combat those issues, is by starting the day with a blood sugar balancing breakfast.
-Look for what I call, the Power Combo Meal: Protein, Fat and Fiber.
-A great example of this would be a veggie omelette with sliced avocado.
+One way to combat those issues is by starting the day with blood sugar balancing breakfast.
+Look for what I call, the Power Combo Meal: Protein, Fat, and Fiber.
+A great example of this would be a veggie omelet with sliced avocado.
 Avocado is an awesome food that would complete both the Fat and Fiber category!
 Another great breakfast would be smoothies- but hold the excess fruit.
-These are my personal favorite because they are so quick, and easy and I know I'm getting a nutrient dense breakfast.
-Try whipping up a smoothie with almond butter, spinach, flaxseeds or chia seeds and plant based vanilla protein powder - All the components of a Power Combo Meal!
+These are my personal favorite because they are so quick, and easy and I know I'm getting a nutrient-dense breakfast.
+Try whipping up a smoothie with almond butter, spinach, flaxseeds or chia seeds and plant-based vanilla protein powder - All the components of a Power Combo Meal!